Ashwin-S-Nambiar/ashlog/content/notes/Tech Stack/NoSQL.md

 - Ideal for applications like social media platforms, blogs, or real-time analytics.

 ## Limitations
-- Weaker support for complex joins and transactions compared to SQL.
+- Weaker support for complex joins and transactions compared to [[notes/Tech Stack/SQL]].
 - Data consistency can vary depending on database type (eventual consistency).
 - Requires careful planning to avoid unstructured, inconsistent data.